jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 jupyter: python3
 format: hugo
 math: true
+ShowToc: true
 ---

 In this post, we're going to go through the early stages of building a digital **Quadrature Phase Shift Keying** (QPSK) modulator.
 A modulator is one of the most critical pieces of a communucation system.
 It's the device responsible for taking the data you want to transmit, and using it to modify a characteristic of a high carrier frequency signal.
 Usually the phase, frequency, or amplitude.
-Without modulators, world-wide communication would not be possible!
+Without modulators, the ease and reliability of long distance communications would be impossible.

 We'll start with a little history, and a little math.
 After that, we'll get into the nuts-and-bolts of how it all works.
-The code I'll present and explain later on is the same type of code I write when building production-quality systems.
+The code I'll present and explain later on is the same type of code I write in actual design simulations.

 ## Background and Motivation